What is a property chain?

 There are few things in life as stressful as a property chain when buying or selling a house.

-Unfortunately, property chain issues affect a significant number of house sales and cause many sales to fall through before completion.
-Even sales that do go through successfully often experience frustrating and unnecessary delays as a result of property chain hold-ups.
+Unfortunately, chain issues affect a significant number of house sales and cause many sales to fall through before completion.
+Even sales that do go through successfully often experience frustrating and unnecessary delays as a result of chain hold-ups.

 In this guide